ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ```

 Then we will use `filter()` to filter out the keys we want to retain which match the given `Predicate`.
-In our case the Predicate just verifies if a key appears within a `List`:
+In our case the predicate just verifies if a key appears within a `List`:

 For every record we will now do some simple processing with `updateStats()`:
 ``` java